elastio/bon/website/src/reference/builder/member/setters.md

 #[derive(bon::Builder)]
 struct Example {
     #[builder(setters(name = foo, some_fn = bar))]
-    member: u32,
+    member: Option<u32>,
 }

-// Name of `some_fn` that accept the non-None value was overriden Example::builder().bar(2).build();
+// Name of `some_fn` that accepts the non-None value was overridden Example::builder().bar(2).build();

 // Name of `option_fn` was derived from the root-level `setters(name)` Example::builder().maybe_foo(Some(2)).build();
 ```

 ## `name`